-Data from clinical trials revealed a low severity (Grade 1 according to the National Cancer Institute's Common Toxicity Criteria -CTC): restlessness tremor, sleepiness, localized itching, which were not severe enough to prevent the participants from continuing the treatment (Afrabasian et al., 2019)
+Data from clinical trials revealed a low severity (Grade 1 according to the CTC): restlessness tremor, sleepiness, localised itching, which were not severe enough to prevent the participants from continuing the treatment (Afrabasian et al., 2019).

-Although terpene-rich volatile oils are generally regarded as irritant and may cause kidney irritation during excretion, no adverse effects related to kidney toxicological effects have been reported.
+Although terpene-rich volatile oils are generally regarded as irritant and may cause kidney irritation during excretion (Duke, 2002), no adverse effects related to kidney toxicological effects have been reported.